-My research lies at the intersection of comparative politics and political economy, and spans elections in developing and developed contexts.
-In particular, I study how news consumption, levels of education, and social networks influence how voters hold politicians to account for their performance in office.
-As well as bottom-up voter behavior, I am also interested in how politicians communicate their platforms, and how information shapes their electoral strategies, and when media outlets choose to report political news.
-I analyze this questions by combining quasi-experimental and experimental designs with theoretical models to identify and interpret causal relationships.
+Professor Marshall's research lies at the intersection of comparative politics and political economy, and spans elections in developing and developed contexts.
+He studies how news consumption, indicators of government performance, levels of education, and social networks shape how voters select politicians.
+As well as bottom-up voter behavior, Professor Marshall is also interested in how politicians choose electoral strategies, when media outlets decide to report political news, and how institutions can be designed to improve bureaucratic performance.
+He generally analyzes these questions by combining quasi-experimental and experimental designs with theoretical models to identify and help interpret causal relationships.

 In Fall 2021, Professor Marshall will be teaching two classes: an undergraduate seminar, "Information, Media, and Political Behavior," which examines how political information – conveyed via print, broadcast, and social media – shapes the behavior of citizens and politicians in developed and developing countries; and a graduate seminar, "Political Economy Analysis of Political Behavior," which combines theoretical and empirical methods to study key topics in comparative political economy